 The reason I want them to penetrate the skin is because I want them to be the carrier and deployment method of the secret weapon… the Celiac Chap, Sjogren’s chap, Chron’s chapped lip busting ingredient – Vitamin E – from a gluten free, soy free source of course.

-This wonderful, highly concentrated anti-oxidant keeps free radicals and oxidized cells at bay.
+The highly concentrated antioxidant keeps free radicals and oxidized cells at bay.
 This helps your body help itself.

-With the free radicals and oxidized cells being removed from the affected tissue, the body doesn’t have to expend energy trying to remove them itself, and can therefore pay more attention to healing damaged skin – which it desperately wants to do.
+With the free radicals and oxidized cells being removed from the affected tissue, the body doesn’t have to expend energy trying to remove them itself.
+It can therefore pay more attention to healing damaged skin – which it desperately wants to do.

-And remember, DRINK MORE WATER – always drink more water.
-My wife is constantly chasing me around the house with a bottle of water.
-So hire your husband or wife or roommate to be on water duty for you.
+And DRINK MORE WATER – always drink more water.
+Andrea reminds me often with a bottle of water.
+Hire your husband, wife, or roommate to be on water duty for you.